Orienfish/robust-lora/README.md

 └── relaxOpt     // MATLAB scripts to call SNOPT to optimally solve the relaxed problem
 ```

+## Data

+In `./data` folder, we include the tutorial on how to generate the datasets.

+Each dataset includes (i) end devices locations, (ii) candidate gateway locations and (iii) path loss matrix with (i, j) entry representing the path loss in dB between the ith end device and jth gateway.

+Detailed instructions are listed in [README.md](./data/).

 ## Algorithms

 In `./alg` folder, we implement the following algorithms: